 The Tabernacle Congregational Church.

-In the mid 1850’s Abertillery was a small village with only a few houses and a sparse population.
-The industrial development in the area saw a great inrush of population with which saw a demand for chapels for the people to worship in.
+In the mid 1850’s Abertillery was a relatively small village sparsely populated with only a few coal levels, two deep collieries and a tin works.
+Within a short while the various industries rapidly expanded and people from all over the South West of England and beyond migrated to the valley’s.
+The industrial development in the area saw a great inrush of population with which saw a demand for chapels for the people to worship at.
 Many of the immigrants were Primitive Methodists and Baptists, the Independents and Wesleyans were also represented.
 The Independents who were better known as Congregationalists came from Brynmawr and Blaina and were looking for a place to meet.

 Mr William Harris.